 In addition to psychological problems, teenagers' lack of interest in learning or motivation to learn is another consequence of long-term Internet use.
 This occurs because other activities are carried out for extended periods of time, causing learning activities to be neglected.
-According to Masfiah and Putri (2019), adolescent internet use, particularly playing online games, will indirectly affect their learning motivation.
-Teenagers, for instance, will delay completing assignments, become unmotivated to study, spend more time playing online games than studying, and spend more time playing while studying.
+According to Masfiah and Putri (2019), adolescent internet use, particularly playing online games, will in the extended service as a significant of the playing online games, for instance, will delay completing assignments, become unmotivated to study, spend more time playing online games than studying, and spend more time playing while studying.